-See also the Viz Config file, SECTION AUDIO_CONFIG.
+The Viz Config file, SECTION AUDIO\CONFIG.

-7.4 Channel Setup And Clip Channel Routing
+10.4 Channel Setup And Clip Channel Routing

 Channel setup is configured in the Audio Settings section in Viz Configuration.
 To get a correct mixing of clip channels, to the Viz Engine internal channels it is important to set the audio channels in a correct way.